wttech/gradle-aem-multi/README.md

 ## Structure

-Project is divided into subpackages (reinstallabilty on production environments taken into account):
+Project is divided into subpackages (designed with reinstallabilty on production environments in mind):

 * *root* - non-reinstallable complete all-in-one package with application and contents.
 * *app* - reinstallable assembly package that contains all sub-parts of application: